Esri empowers leaders with innovative tools to help create sustainable prosperity.

 New hires ramped up quickly.

 "It’s never a good idea to hire new people and start them off by showing them an antiquated way of doing things,” says Ingram.
-"CloudBees CI has been a massive benefit in this respect because the people that we hire now can focus on the tasks we’ve hired them for, instead of on manual processes that should be automated.”
+"CloudBees has been a massive benefit in this respect because the people that we hire now can focus on the tasks we’ve hired them for, instead of on manual processes that should be automated.”